tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

 - https://finbold.com/lazarus-hackers-target-macos-users-luring-them-with-crypto-dream-job-offers/

-## APT37
+## APT37, ScarCruft
-- Group123, InkySquid, Moldy Pisces, Operation Daybreak, Operation Erebus, Reaper, Reaper Group, Red Eyes, Ricochet Chollima, ScarCruft, Venus 121
+- Group123, InkySquid, Moldy Pisces, Operation Daybreak, Operation Erebus, TEMP.Reaper, Reaper, Reaper Group, Red Eyes, Ricochet Chollima, Venus 121
 - APT37 has likely been active since at least 2012 and focuses on targeting the public and private sectors primarily in South Korea.
 In 2017, APT37 expanded its targeting beyond the Korean peninsula to include Japan, Vietnam and the Middle East, and to a wider range of industry verticals, including chemicals, electronics, manufacturing, aerospace, automotive and healthcare entities
 - APT37's assessed primary mission is covert intelligence gathering in support of DPRK's strategic military, political, and economic interests.
 The group has been observed targeting a wide range of industries, primarily in South Korea.
 This organization is most closely aligned with the efforts of the MSS and its overarching cyber activities highlight the monitoring of defectors abroad and foreign elements interacting with DPRK.
 - Primary targeting: Defectors, Governments